NixOS/rfcs/rfcs/0000-deprecation.md

 ]
 ```

+TODO: Maybe omit the year/month/day, because we don't need them for anything, yet at least.

 Additional fields can be added if the need arises.
 This file should be updated at date of release.
 It may also be updated already at branch-off time (TODO: Think about this some more).

 ### Deprecation function